walshbr/introduction-to-text-analysis/crowdsourcing/exercises.md

 3. Who will you address it to?
 4. Why this particular group?
 5. What categories will you have them select?
 6. What limitations do you see with *Prism*?
-Can you imagine other ways of examining individual interpretations in the context of the group
+Can you imagine other ways of examining individual interpretations in the context of the group?